raulington/NER-Google-Chrome-Extension/README.md

 ## DISCLAIMER:
-This chrome extension is not made to be publish for commercial use.
+This chrome extension is not made to be published for commercial use.
 The REST API is not validating for cross-site-request forgery attacks.
 It is also trusting all external domains.
 This is because in settings.py, it has the following flag set to true.
 ```
 CORS_ORIGIN_ALLOW_ALL = True
 ```